 Shoulder surgery isn’t nearly as invasive as it was years ago, so it isn’t something you need to stress about.
-The dedicated practitioners at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division in Bethesda and Germantown, Maryland care for you every step of the way.
+The dedicated practitioners at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division in Bethesda, Rockville, and Germantown, Maryland care for you every step of the way.
 Maryland’s top orthopedic surgeons, Christopher S. Raffo, MD, and James S. Gardiner, MD, are board-certified and have extensive training in the most advanced, minimally invasive shoulder surgery techniques.
 If you have shoulder pain or discomfort, schedule an evaluation by calling either office or booking online.

 Your shoulder is a ball-and-socket joint that’s lined with tendons, ligaments, cartilage, and muscles.
 Because this joint rotates in every direction and often bears a lot of weight, there’s lots of room for injury or wear-and-tear damage.
 You might need shoulder surgery to help with: